Table of Contents

 When Is The Road Most Slippery?

-Roads are most slippery during the first 10 to 15 minutes after rain begins, especially following a dry period of three or more days.
-During this critical initial period, rainwater mixes with accumulated oils, dust, rubber particles, and other debris to create a particularly slick surface that significantly reduces tire traction.
+Roads are most slippery the first 10 to 15 minutes after rain begins, especially following a dry period of three or more days.
+During this critical initial period, rainwater mixes with accumulated oils, dust, rubber particles, and other debris, creating a slick surface that significantly reduces tire traction.

 This phenomenon, sometimes called “oil slick” or “summer rain,” is most dangerous because: